-This is a documentary from around 2004-5, part of the Reporters at War series, which looks at how reporters have been able to report during wartime from WWII to present.
+This is the third documentary from around 2004-5, the last in the Reporters at War series, which looks at how reporters have been able to report during wartime from WWII to present.

 Interestingly enough General Eisenhower more or less gave carte blanche to reporters to report what they saw, even when it might have been dangerous to the Allied forces.

 The same situation more or less prevailed during the Vietnam war, but the graphic reporting on that war was identified by many in government as a main reason the war was lost.

 After that came a period of much closer control, during the Falklands war, the invasion of Grenada and the first Iraq war amongst others, where reporters were misinformed and censored.